teixeluis/escooter-lcd-esc-decode/README.md

 Each frame (transmitted by either the ESC or the LCD) is composed of 15 bytes, where the last byte corresponds to the checksum (XOR) of the previous bytes.

+There is apparently no synchronism between the frames sent by the LCD and those sent by the ESC (not request-reply protocol), and the flow of frames from the LCD to the ESC is much greater than those sent by the ESC.
+There is also no obvious relationship between sequence numbers in transmitted vs received frames.

 The frames have the following structure: